thestickybullgod/HashVektor/SECURITY.md

 ## Supported Versions
 Only the current proprietary branch (`proprietary-main`) is supported.

-Any versions of HashVektor, formerly CrunchHash, released previously under the MIT License are no longer maintained and receive no security updates.
+Any versions of HashVektor, formerly known as CrunchHash, released previously under the MIT License are no longer maintained and receive no security updates.

 ## Reporting a Vulnerability